 Dario Franchitti and Jimmie Johnson also share a friendship, even if it's from afar.
 They follow each other's races, text back and forth during the season and give the public a glimpse of their mutual admiration via Twitter.

-"Well done @JimmieJohnson on the race last night, massively impressive," Franchitti tweeted following Johnson's victory in NASCAR's All-Star race on Saturday night.
+"Well done (at)JimmieJohnson on the race last night, massively impressive," Franchitti tweeted following Johnson's victory in NASCAR's All-Star race on Saturday night.

 They are, for the most part, the most decorated drivers over the last six years from their respective series.